4 Ways to Run Workloads Smarter

 To ensure your IT is helping, not hindering, your organization, it must run workloads efficiently.
-Gone are the days of sprawling data centers — the new environment is a combination of compact, on-premise infrastructure and agile cloud computing.
+Gone are the days of sprawling data centers — the new environment is a combination of compact, on-premises infrastructure and agile cloud computing.

 This type of hybrid environment can be highly tailored to suit your organization’s current and future needs, even as they evolve.
 Let’s take a look at four ways you can run your workloads smarter.

 The traditional on-premises data center isn’t dead; it just needs an upgrade.
 Your organization requires agility in every aspect of the business to keep up with the rapid pace of change.
 The old data center can’t cut it.